What is Positive Behaviour Support (PBS)?

 Where does Positive Behaviour Support (PBS) come from?

 Positive Behaviour Support (PBS) emerged in the 1980s, evolving from Applied Behaviour Analysis (ABA).
 Both PBS and ABA are based on ‘learning theory’, but PBS developed with a stronger focus on being person centred or family centred.

 Learning theory suggests that how people behave in a situation depends on their previous experiences of similar situations.

 What is the idea behind Positive Behaviour Support (PBS)?

 The idea behind Positive Behaviour Support (PBS) is that all behaviour serves a purpose.
-Difficult behaviour can be reduced if we know what children are trying to achieve by behaving in particular ways.
+Difficult behaviour can be reduced if we know what children are trying to achieve or communicate by behaving in particular ways.

-The PBS approach aims to teach children more positive and socially appropriate ways of communicating and getting what they want – for example, using words or signs to communicate.
+The PBS approach aims to teach children more positive and socially appropriate ways of communicating and getting what they want – for example, by using words or signs to communicate.
 This makes difficult behaviour ineffective or unnecessary, which means children are less likely to do it.

 The key feature of a PBS approach is an individualised plan that is:

 - implemented by everyone involved with a child on a day-to-day basis